• Share this on:

 By developing its own employees, a firm can create a strong talent pool.
 This allows businesses to promote from the inside, according to a 2021 analysis by the University of Pennsylvania's Wharton School of Business.
 These practices also cut down on costs for recruiting, interviewing, hiring and training.

-Employees increasingly see learning and development (L&D) culture as a positive part of a company's image.
+Companies should offer training and development opportunities to all employees to enhance their skills and knowledge.
 According to a 2022 study by TalentLMS, employees see a vibrant learning & development (L&D) culture as a key component of what makes a company a great place to work, now and for the future.

 Overcome gender discrimination and promote equality

 Women and girls make up almost half of the agricultural workforce in developing countries, according to a 2019 study by the International Food Policy Research Institute (IFPRI).
 Women in the farming and food processing sector often face a lack of access to training, machinery and new technology.
+Rural women remain at a greater disadvantage in accessing financial services, according to the Rural Women and Financial Inclusion report (PDF), published by FAO in 2024.

 The latest employment indicators for women in the agriculture sector for some CBI target countries indicate that women are not equally represented.
 In some of the countries with available data, women represent less than 5% of the workforce.

-Source: FAOSTAT, 2023
+Source: FAOSTAT, 2024

 Food processing companies can become more gender-aware and provide equal rights to women by using strategies and tools such as:

 • Making a longer shortlist when hiring new candidates if you wish to give women a better chance.
 A 2021 study by the Harvard Business Review warns that gender inequities may be silently present in informal hiring.
-They found that the share of female candidates was 33% higher in extended shortlists.
+They found that the share of female candidates was 33% higher in extended shortlists;

 • Eliminating gender pay gaps through wage transparency.
 Firms should make it a policy to pay everyone the same for the same roles.
-This is a finding from the 2021 Future of Work analysis by the WEF.
+This is a finding from the 2021 Future of Work analysis by the WEF;

-• Conducting a gender audit to find gender gaps and any favouritisms in company policies and practices.
+• Conducting a gender audit to find gender gaps and any favouritisms in company policies and practices;

 • Having women mentor men to reduce the divide between the genders in the company.
-A 2021 article suggests that women mentoring men could benefit both sides.
+A 2021 article suggests that women mentoring men could benefit both sides;

 • Encourage work-life balance by providing flexible working hours, parental leave and childcare.
-This is very helpful for women who balance work and family responsibilities.
+This is very helpful for women who balance work and family responsibilities;

 Tips:

 • Conduct a survey and check whether the workforce reflects the community in terms of race, religion, age, gender and nationality.
-If not, check for possible bias in employment practices.
+If not, check for possible bias in employment practices

-• Champion a culture that acknowledges and rewards talent; initiate equitable hiring and compensation strategies now.
+• Champion a culture that acknowledges and rewards talent; initiate equitable hiring and compensation strategies now

 • Announce a policy of equal access to training, machinery and new technology for all workers.